earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

     AddItem(text, 0, 1, false)
 ~~~

 Let's also update our `SetInputCapture` function.
 We can actually call this function on any `tview` widget.
-The function only get's called if the widget we attach it to has focus.
-By moving it off of the `app` and onto the `flexbox` we are ensuring that when our form page has focus, users can use the `q` and `a` buttons without triggering a quit or new form action.
+The function only gets called if the widget we attach it to has focus.
+Since the `app` is the parent of all widgets, it always has focus.
+By moving the `SetInputCapture` off of the `app` and onto the `flexbox` we are ensuring that when our form page has focus, users can use the `q` and `a` buttons without triggering a quit or new form action.

 ~~~{.go caption="main.go"}
 flex.SetInputCapture(func(event *tcell.EventKey) *tcell.EventKey {